dannytan/dannytan.github.io/projects/lovemilktea.md

 <img class="ui image" src="../images/lmt-4.jpg">

-For more information about the HACC, visit (insert link).
+For more information about the HACC, click <a href="http://hacc.hawaii.gov/">here</a>.

-To view our demo, along with the rest of the event’s submissions, visit (insert link).
+To view our demo, along with the rest of the event’s submissions, click <a href="https://devpost.com/software/ho-okele">here</a>.

 As a team, we also chose to continue building our app, so hopefully one day it can be used by real students and visitors of the UH Manoa campus.
-Feel free to follow our project on github (insert link).
+Feel free to follow our project on github <a href="https://github.com/LoveMilkTea/Wayfinder">here</a>.